MichalSteiner/PTO/README.md

 To get started, please read the notebook at [https://pto.readthedocs.io/en/latest/Get_started.html](https://pto.readthedocs.io/en/latest/Get_started.html).
 The tutorial will be merged in a single example notebook soon.

+A general outline of usage is shown below:

 Acknowledgements: This code is redesigned by Michal Steiner based on legacy transit planner written by: Romain Allart, Mara Attia, Daniel Bayliss, Vincent Bourrier.